 For additional information, you can contact the Genesee County Health Department at (810) 257-3603 or the MDEQ at 1-800-648-6942.

-Click here for a printable brochure from the MDEQ on the subject of arsenic in well water:
+For more information, review this printable brochure from the MDEQ on the subject of arsenic in well water.